gahan-corporation/wyatt/docs/cla/corporate/techreceptives.md

 India, U.A.E, Singapore, 2015-02-10

 Tech Receptives, Tech-Receptives Solutions Pvt.
-Ltd, Tech Receptives IT Solutions FZC and Tech Receptives Asia Pacific Pte Ltd agrees to the terms of the Odoo Corporate
+Ltd, Tech Receptives IT Solutions FZC and Tech Receptives Asia Pacific Pte Ltd agrees to the terms of the Gerp Corporate
 Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this